Gary Cuozzo

-Gary Samuel Cuozzo (born April 26, 1941) is an American former professional football player who was a quarterback in the National Football League (NFL).
+Gary Samuel Cuozzo (born April 26, 1941) is an American former professional football player who was a quarterback for ten seasons, from 1963 to 1972, in the National Football League (NFL).
 He played college football for the Virginia Cavaliers.
 After football, he had a career as an orthodontist, and spoke publicly to youth about the dangers of drug abuse, after the death of his son in a drug related shooting.

 Early life

 Born in Montclair, New Jersey, Cuozzo grew up in Glen Ridge and lettered in football, basketball, and track at Glen Ridge High School, from which he graduated with honors in 1959.
 He received All-State recognition as a football and basketball player, and he led both teams to state championships in 1958.
 In 1959, Cuozzo won individual state titles in discus and shot put.

 Football career

 University of Virginia

 Cuozzo was widely recruited and received a scholarship to the University of Virginia in Charlottesville, and played quarterback for the Cavaliers from 1960 to 1962.
 He was named the UPI “Back of the Week” on multiple occasions in 1961 and 1962.
 Cuozzo was a pre-med student, had a 3.68 grade point average, was a member of the Dean's list, and graduated Phi Beta Kappa.
 He was the quarterback for the South in the North-South college all-star game in 1962, and was an academic All-American.